FranckFreiburger/vue3-sfc-loader/docs/examples.md

 # Examples

-:warning: **beware**, the following examples are sticky to version *<!--version-->0.2.14<!--/version-->*, for your use, prefer the [latest versions](../README.md#dist)
+:warning: **beware**, the following examples are sticky to version *<!--version-->0.2.14<!--/version-->*.
+For your use, prefer the [latest version](../README.md#dist)

 Since most browsers do not allow you to access local filesystem, you can start a small [express](https://expressjs.com/) server to run these examples.
 Run the following commands to start a basic web server:
 ```sh
 npm install express  # or yarn add express